gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

         }
 ```

-As you can see, **channels** invoke our bot application via RESTful Post calls to our *Messages* endpoint, passing an *Activity* in the body of the request.
-Using open HTTP standards allows Bot Framework to be integrated with almost any application!
   We can also see that the controller invokes a new *RootDialog*.
 Let take a quick look at *RootDialog* to see what's going on there.

 ```csharp
     public class RootDialog : IDialog<object>